 Online Marriage Application Process

 Couples can begin the application process here by pre-registering your information through our secure online application.
 This will save time when you come into our office to complete the process, pay your $32 fee (in cash), and pick up your marriage license.
-Please go to this site to apply only if you plan on coming into our office within 2 weeks from today: https://kaneil_marriage.devnetwedge.com/ The license will be effective the following calendar day after the couple signs in one of the two offices and will be good for 60 days thereafter.
+Please go to this site to apply only if you plan on coming into our office within 2 weeks to complete your application: https://kaneil_marriage.devnetwedge.com/

-NOTE: The couple must bring a printout of the confirmation email they receive with them when they finalize the application in person at either of our two offices.
+NOTE: The couple must bring a printout (or screenshot) of the confirmation email they receive with them when they finalize the application in person at either of our two offices.

 NOTE also: No underage (applicants under the age of 18) can use the online application.
 Please call 630-232-5950 for further instructions regarding underage applicants